smcclab/smc-course/_workshops/01-hello-sine.md

 1. to be able to make a noise with Pd
 2. to be able to make a screen recording (with sound!)
+3. fork and clone the workshop repository, install Visual Studio Code and Git.
+4. start making some ensemble music.

 ## Pd resources